GUCHU-PUCHU/Facebook-gc-bot/README.md

 Then you'll be asked what you want to setup. choose login, then input yout email and password.

-Then you'll be asked if you want to continue setting up the bot. choose `change config` then put the needed infos.
+if you want to cofigure the bot just run npm start again.

 ### Running the bot